rafica/iWAL/README.md

 Nithin, 5, Need to create symbol table or use ply inbuilt symbol table to do the type checking for identiefiers in every phase where needed, NOT HANDLED

 Rafica, 6, When target program is empty, error thrown my python. (none type doesnt have result function), NOT HANDLED

+Nithin, 7, incrementing a variable before initializing it, NOT HANDLED